 Parmesan-Artichoke Chicken Salad was one of my most requested recipes and it was so easy to make ahead.
 The flavors remind me of one of my favorite party dips Artichoke Dip because it also has artichokes, mayonnaise and Parmesan cheese in it and sometimes green onion.

 It is a combination of several recipes I've made over the years.
-I love celery, especially with a big ol' scoop of peanut butte!
+I love celery, especially with a big ol' scoop of peanut butter!
 But, I am not a fan of celery in my chicken salad-so you won't find any in this chicken salad recipe.

 What is the shortcut?